Valkrani/ToonTanks_UEGame/README.md

 ## Assets used:
 - Low Poly Town by PolyArt3D (got for free)
-- GameDev.tv Course ToonTanks (base tank and base turret models, the variants ive modified myself)
+- base tank and base turret models, the variants ive modified myself.
+Rrovided by the GameDev.tv Course

 ## Contents:
 It has a simple main menu with 3 different turret types and 2 body types.